Spice Rubs to Heat Up Your Thanksgiving Turkey Routine

 Spice-Rubbed Turkey with Cranberry Barbecue Sauce

 Transform your favorite holiday cranberry sauce into turkey gravy.
-First, create a savory turkey dry rub using brown sugar, paprika, chili powder, and garlic powder.
+First, create a savory turkey dry rub recipe using brown sugar, paprika, chili powder, and garlic powder.
 Then whip up our thickened cranberry barbecue turkey glaze to coat the turkey.

 Ginger- and Garlic-Rubbed Turkey

-This easy turkey rub takes just 20 minutes to prepare and uses simple pantry spices.
+This easy turkey rub recipe takes just 20 minutes to prepare and uses simple pantry spices.
 Combine onion powder, garlic powder, ginger, salt, and pepper with soy sauce to create a smooth paste, then spread over the turkey breast.

 Lemon-Thyme Split-Roasted Turkey